 How do marine chillers make the aquarium cooler?

 A marine chiller essentially works like an ‘air conditioner for your water’.
 Which doesn’t really make sense, I know, but there is cool stuff (literally), inside the machine that helps bring down the temperature of the water removed from your tank that is running through it.
 As a result of coming in contact (safely) with the cooling elements, the water that gets returned makes the aquarium cooler.

 Do I need an aquarium chiller?

-Technically, you may not need an aquarium chiller.
+Technically, you may not need one.
 I’ve been keeping fish for almost 30 years now and never previously had an aquarium chiller.
 But very recently, I had an issue where my tank water heated up…and caused big problems.
-I don’t want risk it anymore, so I’m getting an aquarium chiller–to protect against error and protect against loss.
+I don’t want risk it anymore, so I’m getting one–to protect against error and protect against loss.
 This piece of equipment is intended to help you in keeping your aquarium temperature stable, which is critically important to help you keep your aquarium inhabitants (corals, shrimp, fish, crabs, clams, etc.) happy.

 Why is a high water temperature in a reef aquarium bad?

 - May cause problem algae growth